kb-dk/veraPDF-rest/README.md

 	git checkout integration
 	mvn clean package

-Then to start up the server:
+Then to start up the server, choose one of these:

-    mvn -q clean package exec:java
+* `mvn -q clean package exec:java`

- or

-	java -jar target/verapdf-rest.jar server
+* `java -jar target/verapdf-rest.jar server`

-or

-    docker-compose up --build
+* `docker-compose up --build`

-or launch `VeraPdfRestLauncher` from within your IDE.
+* Launch `VeraPdfRestLauncher` from within your IDE.

 Go to [localhost:8080/api/info](http://localhost:8080/api/info) to see if the server is running, you should see something like: